Science-icons/ScIcons/README.md

 Other contributers are welcome, scicon designed should be made in a cohesive manner.

 If there is interest for this project a donation link may be added to pay artists for additions.

+## About the Project
+Scicons is a opensource project founded by Benjamin Maclaren.
+The first scicons were commissioned by Ben and produced by artist Jamie McCaw.
+Scicons were created using adobe illustrator and are available in SVG formats.